solarwinds/solarwinds-apm-ruby/README.md

 gem install oboe
 ```

-or added to your bundle Gemfile and running `bundle install`:
+or added to _the end_ of your bundle Gemfile and running `bundle install`:

 ```ruby
 gem 'oboe'